0Petya/TweetSnatch/README.md

 TweetSnatch is an ongoing project, that is used for capturing and storing tweets in real time.

-To use, you have to run the main .js file with Node.js:
+To use, you start by inputting the necessary API keys in the config.ini file.
+Afterwards you run the main .js file with Node.js:

 ''''
 $ node tweetSnatch.js